JuliaLang/julia/doc/manual/variables-and-scoping.rst

    function's body scope.
--  An assignment ``x = y`` introduces a new local variable ``x`` only if ``x`` is neither declared global nor explicitly introduced as local by any enclosing scope, before or *after* the current line of code.
+-  An assignment ``x = y`` introduces a new local variable ``x`` only if ``x`` is neither declared global nor explicitly introduced as local by any enclosing scope before *or after* the current line of code.

 In the following example, there is only one ``x`` assigned both inside and outside the ``for`` loop::